Plant a Pumpkin Seed, Grow Your Own Pumpkin Pies

 Best Pumpkins for Pie

 For the best pumpkin pie, be sure to plant pie pumpkin seeds rather than the jack-o-lantern type of pumpkin.
 If you are considering eating pumpkin seeds, consider using a hull-less variety.

 Wait until all danger of frost has passed before planting pumpkins.
 Plant pumpkins in hills in locations where they will have the ability to sprawl out around the garden.
 Pumpkins and corn planted together are mutually beneficial.
 Do not plant pumpkins near potatoes.
 Do not plant near other winter squash if you intend to save seeds as they will cross-pollinate with one another and the next generation of seeds will not be true to the original.

-To plant pumpkins, loosen soil where you intend to plant the pumpkins seeds.
+To plant pumpkins, loosen the soil where you intend to plant the pumpkin seeds.
 Ensure that all weeds have been eliminated from the area.
 Remove a shovel full of soil and put it in the compost pile.
 Replace the soil you removed with an equal amount of well-aged manure or finished compost.
 Water well.
-Plant six seeds in each hill about 2 inches apart in a circle.
-Cover with 1/2 inch of compost, Firm the compost around the seeds, sprinkle kelp powder around surface of the soil, and water the planted area.
+Plant six seeds into each hill about two inches apart in a circle.
+Cover with a half inch of compost, Firm the compost around the seeds, sprinkle kelp powder around the surface of the soil, and water the planted area.

 Feeding the Pumpkin Vine

 Lightly water the soil to keep seeds moist until pumpkin seedlings emerge.
 Thin seedlings to the two best plants.
 Once germinated, ensure that pumpkin plants receive at least one inch of water per week.
 Keep the area where pumpkins are growing weeded.
 Before pumpkins start to set out runners, lay down mulch to conserve water and keep down weeds.